 In short, the Mahurin Honors College sees our scholars as much more than their transcripts.
 We see them as innovators, problem solvers, international travelers, responsible leaders, and life-long learners.
 We know all of our scholars will journey down a wide range of interesting and important paths in their lives.
 They will help shape the world as well as have valuable stories to share with the world.
 The Mahurin Honors College wants to be part of those stories.

-I invite you to browse our website to learn more about the Mahurin Honors College and to please contact me if I can answer any questions about honors academics or curricula.
+We invite you to browse our website to learn more about the Mahurin Honors College and to please contact us if we can answer any questions about honors academics or curricula.